Wacky-Mole/RareMagicPortal_3_Plus/Thunderstore/README.md

 Portals don’t have to be dull anymore!
 Customize portals with **vibrant colors** to match biomes, themes, or server events.

 #### **Default Colors by Biome:**
+These can all be changed or manually changed
 - **Meadows**: Tan
 - **Black Forest**: Blue
 - **Swamp**: Green